gieflij/data_structure/README.md

 HW (numbers)
 : homeworks for the class
+: some parts of the codes are from class pdf
+: some parts of the codes are for homeworks

 studying verilog (numbers)
 : studying verilog in the class
-: some basics regarding to "fundamentals of logic design"
+: some basics regarding to "fundamentals of logic design" : most of the codes are from the textbook and pdf
+: some parts of the codes are for homeworks

 # information theory